Fortunatus (book): Tatar people

-In a tale from the Tatar people titled "Младший сын" ("The Youngest Son"), a father, on his deathbed, asks his three sons - the youngest considered a fool - to hold a vigil on his grave for three nights, on son on each night.
-The eldesr son goes first and his father's spirit gives him a cloak of invisibility.
+In a tale from the Tatar people titled "Младший сын" ("The Youngest Son"), a father, on his deathbed, asks his three sons - the youngest considered a fool - to hold a vigil on his grave for three nights, one son on each night.
+The eldest son goes first and his father's spirit gives him a cloak of invisibility.
 Next, the middle son gets a cow horn that summons an army, and the youngest a magic purse.
 Later, the local padishah announces a challenge: anyone is to have a contest in measuring fortunes with him, and he who proves he is richer than the padishah, shall marry his daughter.
 The youngest son goes to the padishah's palace with the magic purse and produces an infinite amount of coins.
 The youngest son marries the padishah's daughter, who dislikes her husband and, out of curiosity, asks him the secret of the purse.
 The youngest naïvely answers her, and she plots with some guards to steal the purse, beat the man and expel him from the palace.
 It happens thus.
 The youngest brother asks the middle one to borrow the army-summoning horn to get his revenge on his wife.
 She also steals the horn.
 Lastly, he borrows the cloak of invisibility and sneaks into the castle, but he also loses the cloak.
 After the third time, the padishah's daughter orders her husband to be abandoned in some remote remote island.
-The man is left to die on an island, and finds three trees: one whose fruits make one beautiful, another whose fruits make expensive clothes appear, and a third whose fruites make large horns appear on the head.
+The man is left to die on an island, and finds three trees: one whose fruits make one beautiful, another whose fruits make expensive clothes appear, and a third whose fruits make large horns appear on the head.
 By listening to two birds, he learns of a fourth tree whose fruits make the horns disappear.
 The birds also talk about how the leaves of the fourth tree have buoying properties.
 The man gathers the fruits and uses the leaves to cross the sea back to his wife, so he can use the fruits on her.